Mesua ferrea: Description

 The tree can grow over 30 m tall, often buttressed at the base with a trunk up to 2 m in diameter.
 The bark of younger trees has an ash grey color with flaky peelings, while of old trees the bark is dark ash-grey with a red-brown blaze.
-It has simple, opposite, narrow, oblong to lanceolate, blue-grey to dark green leaves that are 7–15 cm long and 1.5–3.5 cm wide, with a whitish underside.
-The emerging young leaves are red to yellowish pink and drooping.
+It has simple, opposite, narrow, oblong to lanceolate, blue-grey to dark green leaves that are 7–15 cm long and 1.5–3.5 cm wide, with a whitish underside.The emerging young leaves are red to yellowish-pink and characteristically drooping.
+In contrast, mature leaves exhibit a dark-green adaxial surface, while the abaxial surface appears whitish due to a waxy coating.
+This wax layer contains nanoscale structures that render the surface water-repellent and hydrophobic, thereby helping to deter insect adhesion.
 The branches are slender, terete and glabrous.
 The bisexual flowers are 4–7.5 cm in diameter, with four white petals and a center of numerous orange yellow stamens.
 The fruit is an ovoid to globose capsule with one to two seeds.

 Distribution and habitat

 It is native to wet, tropical parts of Sri Lanka, India, southern Nepal, Burma, Thailand, Indochina, the Philippines, Malaysia and Sumatra, where it grows in evergreen forests, especially in river valleys.
 In the eastern Himalayas and Western Ghats in India it grows up to elevations of 1500 m, while in Sri Lanka up to 1000 m.